+Well, technically, he can by leaving you on the street.
 After spending enough time there, you will forget what a barbell is.
 Anyway, I get the idea.
 The iron is an equalizer.
-As the popular quote goes 220 lbs are 220 lbs no matter what, right?
+As the popular quote says 220 pounds are always 220 pounds.
 You can cheat people, but the iron doesn’t buy it.
-It’s there and it’s heavy.
+It’s there, and it’s heavy.

 Truth be told, variety is often overrated as far as long term progress is concerned.
 Many people don’t progress because they keep on changing things.
 When you have too many goals, your energy is spread thin.